BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 >The system can minimise free energy by changing its configuration to affect the way it samples the environment or change the distribution it encodes.
 These changes correspond to action and perception respectively and lead to an adaptive exchange with the environment that is characteristic of biological systems.
 >This treatment assumes that the system's state and structure encode an implicit and probabilistic model of the environment. -- {% cite friston:2006 %}

-As a consequence, the FEP depatures from the classical reward-based explanations of behaviour and evolutional progress in general.
+As a consequence, the FEP departures from the classical reward-based explanations of behaviour and evolutional progress in general.
 Instead of starting with an *a priori* *goal* or *reward* that the organism has to find, it starts with *what kinds of states the organism expects to be in*, and assumes the organism to act in a way that *confirms those expectations* and keeps it in familiar, low-surprise situations.

 Friston and others also believe that the use of *hierarchical models*, such as layered neural networks, enable the brain to construct prior expectations in a dynamic and context-sensitive fashion.